 - Fever

 - Fatigue

 - Headache

-- Low blood pressure (hypotension)
+- Hypotension (low blood pressure)

 - Hypoxia (lack of oxygen reaching the tissue)

 - Tachycardia (abnormally rapid heart rate)

 - Chills

-More serious signs and symptoms of CRS include:
+These are some of the more serious symptoms of CRS:

 - Capillary leak (fluid and proteins leaking out of tiny blood vessels and flowing into surrounding tissues, resulting in dangerously low blood pressure and difficulty breathing)

 - Cardiac arrest (the heart stopping)

 - Cardiac arrhythmia (abnormal heartbeat)

 - Cardiac failure (heart failure)

 - Encephalopathy (damage or disease that alters brain function or structure)

-- Hemophagocytic lymphohistiocytosis (life-threatening immune system condition when T and natural killer (NK) cells become overactive causing too much inflammation)/macrophage activation syndrome (HLH/MAS) (an uncontrolled immune system working overtime, leading to inflammation)
+- Hemophagocytic lymphohistiocytosis (HLH) (lifethreatening immune system condition when T and natural killer (NK) cells become overactive causing too much inflammation)/macrophage activation syndrome (MAS) (an uncontrolled immune system working overtime, leading to inflammation)

 - Renal insufficiency (poor kidney function)

 - Poor lung oxygenation

 - Multiple organ failure

-Healthcare workers caring for patients receiving CAR T cells have been trained to recognize and treat signs and symptoms of CRS.
+Healthcare workers caring for patients receiving CAR T-cell therapies have been trained to recognize and treat signs and symptoms of CRS.

 A patient with severe CRS may require intensive care treatment.
-Although most signs and symptoms are reversible, the potential life-threatening risk of this side effect of CAR T-cell therapy should not be underestimated.
-Deaths have been reported both in CAR T-cell therapy trials, and after infusion of FDA-approved CAR T cells.
+Although most signs and symptoms are reversible, the potentially life-threatening risk of this side effect of CAR T-cell therapy should not be underestimated.
+Deaths have been reported both in CAR T-cell therapy trials and after infusion of FDA-approved CAR T cells.

-Depending on the severity of CRS, patients may require only supportive care with fever-reducing medication and intravenous (IV) fluids at the guidance of the doctor.
-Or they may require rapid intervention with immunosuppressive anti-cytokine-directed therapy and/ or corticosteroids.
-Researchers discovered that patients with the most severe reactions expressed high levels of IL-6 (and other cytokines), secreted by T cells and other immune cells that are activated in response to inflammation.
+Doctors use a grading system to assign CRS a level from 1 (mildest) to 4 (most severe).
+This grade helps the treatment team make informed decisions about your treatment.
+Depending on the severity of CRS, patients may require only supportive care with fever-reducing medications and intravenous (IV) fluids.
+This will depend on decisions made by your doctors and will depend on how you respond to treatment.
+In some cases, you may require rapid intervention with immunosuppressive anticytokine-directed therapy and/or corticosteroids to reduce the symptoms of CRS.
+Researchers have discovered that patients with the most severe reactions expressed high levels of IL-6 (and other cytokines).
+These are secreted by T cells and other immune cells that are activated in response to inflammation.
 The challenge for researchers has been to find an appropriate therapy that eases the symptoms of uncontrolled inflammation without diminishing the antitumor effectiveness of the engineered T cells.
 Recent research has shown that the effects of CRS can be lessened by the infusion of the monoclonal antibody tocilizumab (Actemra®), which blocks the IL-6 receptor and reduces inflammation without compromising the effectiveness of FDA-approved CAR T cells.
-Tocilizumab is approved by the FDA for the treatment of adults and pediatric patients 2 years of age and older who have either CAR T-cell-induced severe or life-threatening CRS.
+Tocilizumab is approved by the FDA for the treatment of adults and pediatric patients 2 years of age and older who have either CAR T-cell-induced, severe or life-threatening CRS.

-If signs and/or symptoms of severe CRS either do not improve with tocilizumab, or if they are getting worse, corticosteroids are typically used to reverse CRS.
-It is not known whether high doses of corticosteroids affect the ability of CAR T cells to completely destroy the cancer cells, but patients who have received corticosteroids have achieved long-lasting remissions.
-When CRS is lifethreatening, corticosteroids may be the only way to stop symptoms from getting worse.
+If signs and/or symptoms of severe CRS either do not improve with tocilizumab alone, or if they are getting worse, IV corticosteroids such as dexamethasone and methylprednisolone are typically used together with tocilizumab to reverse CRS.
+It is not known whether high doses of corticosteroids affect the ability of CAR T cells to destroy the cancer cells, but patients who have received corticosteroids have achieved long-lasting remissions.
+When CRS is life-threatening, corticosteroids may be the only way to stop symptoms from getting worse.

 Other methods that aim to reduce the risk of developing severe CRS are being explored in clinical trials.
-They include:
+They include the following: